atyryshkina/algorithm-performance-analysis/howto2.md

 For bwa mem (v.
 0.7.15.1) - an alignment algorithm - 1.7% of jobs in the collected data took 6 seconds or less to finish.
 Are all of these jobs undedected errors?
 If we increase the unreasonable runtime threshhold to 9 seconds, we see that 5.0% of jobs experienced undedected errors.
 It is difficult, even for a human, to decide if these recordings are reasonable job runtimes.

-One way to account for undetected errors is to simply get rid of the jobs that took the longest and the shortest amount of time
+One way to account for undetected errors is to simply get rid of the jobs that took the longest and the shortest amount of time to complete.

 Skewness of runtimes